-A systematic review and meta-analysis were conducted to examine the effect of LLLT in cancer therapy-induced oral mucositis (OM).
+A systematic review and meta-analysis was conducted to examine the effect of LLLT in cancer therapy-induced oral mucositis (OM).
 The review included 11 randomized, placebo-controlled trials with 415 patients (Bjordal, et al., 2011).
 The study found consistent evidence from small high-quality studies that red and infrared LLLT can partially prevent development of cancer therapy-induced OM.
-LLLT also significantly reduced pain, severity, and duration of symptoms in patients with cancer therapy-induced OM.
+LLLT also significantly reduced pain, severity and duration of symptoms in patients with cancer therapy-induced OM.
 The limitation of the study included the small sample size of the included trials and the heterogeneity of the treatment procedures and dosing.

 Clarkson et al. (2010) reported on a Cochrane review to assess the effectiveness of interventions for treating oral mucositis or its associated pain in patients with cancer receiving chemotherapy or radiotherapy or both.
 The review found that there is limited evidence from two small trials that low level laser treatment reduces the severity of the mucositis.
-The authors concluded that there is weak and unreliable evidence that low level laser treatment reduces the severity of the mucositis with a need for further, well designed, placebo or no treatment-controlled trials assessing the effectiveness of interventions for mucositis.
+The authors concluded that there is weak and unreliable evidence that low level laser treatment reduces the streatment reduces the severity of the mucositis with a need for further, well designed, placebo or no treatment controlled trials assessing the effectiveness of interventions for mucositis.

-Lalla et al. (2014) updated a previous version of the Multinational Association of 1 Supportive Care in Cancer and International Society of Oral Oncology (MASCC/ISOO) 2 Clinical Practice Guidelines for mucositis in a systematic review.
-The literature search 3 identified 8,279 papers, 1,032 of which were retrieved for detailed evaluation based on 4 titles and abstracts.
+Lalla et al. (2014) updated a previous version of the Multinational Association of Supportive Care in Cancer and International Society of Oral Oncology (MASCC/ISOO) Clinical Practice Guidelines for mucositis in a systematic review.
+The literature search identified 8279 papers, 1032 of which were retrieved for detailed evaluation based on titles and abstracts.
 Of these, 570 qualified for final inclusion in the systematic reviews.
-5 Sixteen new guidelines were developed for or against the use of various interventions in 6 specific treatment settings.
-In total, the MASCC/ISOO Mucositis Guidelines now include 7 32 guidelines: 22 for oral mucositis and 10 for gastrointestinal mucositis.
-Authors reviewed 8 24 studies evaluating the effects of laser or other light therapy on oral mucositis.
-The 9 evidence supported the development of 2 new guidelines: a recommendation in favor of 10 low-level laser therapy (LLLT) for the prevention of oral mucositis in patients receiving 11 high-dose chemotherapy (CT) for hematopoietic stem cell transplantation (HSCT) with or 12 without total body irradiation, and a suggestion for LLLT in the prevention of oral 13 mucositis in patients receiving head and neck radiation therapy (H&N RT) without 14 concomitant chemotherapy.
-15
+Sixteen new guidelines were developed for or against the use of various interventions in specific treatment settings.
+In total, the MASCC/ISOO Mucositis Guidelines now include 32 guidelines: 22 for oral mucositis and 10 for gastrointestinal mucositis.
+Authors reviewed 24 studies evaluating the effects of laser or other light therapy on oral mucositis.
+The evidence supported the development of 2 new guidelines: a recommendation in favor of lowlevel laser therapy (LLLT) for the prevention of oral mucositis in patients receiving high-dose chemotherapy (CT) for hematopoietic stem cell transplantation (HSCT) with or without total body irradiation, and a suggestion for LLLT in the prevention of oral mucositis in patients receiving head and neck radiation therapy (H&N RT) without concomitant chemotherapy.